 The following information must be included in your application.

-Written confirmation of your invitation to present from the international presenter or market organiser.
-This must include the type of support and/or level of financial contribution e.g. fees, accommodation and/or other landed costs.
+Written confirmation of your invitation to present, exhibit or showcase from the international presenter or market organiser.
+This must include the type of support and/or level of financial contribution e.g. fees, accommodation and/or other landed costs if applicable.

-Performing arts organisations applying towards international presentation must show they have at least three confirmed paid performances or showings in a geographic region.
+Performing arts/music organisations applying for support towards international presentation must show they have at least three confirmed paid performances or showings in a geographic region.

 An overview of your international strategy and a rationale for how this particular opportunity delivers to the strategy.
 See our guide on how to develop an international strategy

 Quotes to support the budget including travel, freight and remount quotes.

 What we assess your application on

-- The work is tour-ready and high-quality with a track record of successful presentations.
+- The work is tour-ready and high-quality with a track record of successful presentations/exhibitions.

 - The reputation of the presenter(s) (festival, market, venue, gallery) is strong.

-- There is potential for future international opportunities to arise for the artist/company as a result of this project.
+- There is potential for future international opportunities to arise for the artist/company as a result of this activity.

 - The budget is thorough and accurate.